KoldaN1/recLogger/README.md

 These log types are used to categorize the messages being logged.

 ### Color Mapping
-By default, the following ANSI color codes are mapped to each log type:
+By default, the following chalk codes are mapped to each log type:

 ```js
 const colorsList = {